mathiasprisfeldt/dainty-vs/readme.md

 ## Server

-Run `npm run start` to start Express server.
+Run `yarn start` to start Express server.
 These are the available routes:

 | Method | Route                           | Description                                                         |
 | ------ | ------------------------------- | ------------------------------------------------------------------- |